romainraveaux/minimizing-the-least-squares-error-with-quadratic-regularization-but-why/README.md

-Minimizing the least squares error
+Minimizing the least squares error with quadratic regularization
 ===============
 # In this Notebook,
 1. we show that minimizing the least squares error in a regression context is related to a Gaussian assumption of the error distribution